v0r0n0v/monitoring-site/README.md

 in the example, the script will run every 5 minutes

-5) specify your mail in the script file in the EMAIL
+5)specify your mail in the script file in the EMAIL

-6) Well done, you did it.
+6)Well done, you did it.